 - Foreign Corrupt Practices Act (which regulate foreign bribery);

 - Dodd-Frank Act (which regulates fraudulent statements to shareholders and the public by publicly-traded companies);

 - Lacey Act (which regulates illegal trade in wildlife, fish, and plants);

 - Act to Prevent Pollution from Ships (which regulates illegal discharges of pollution into the ocean by U.S.-flagged vessels as well as foreign-flagged vessels that enter U.S. ports and navigable waters).

 Many of these laws provide for confidential reporting to law enforcement, preservation of the whistleblowers’ anonymity and rewards to the whistleblowers when their information leads to civil or criminal penalties.
 The laws protect and reward whistleblowers regardless of whether they are employed by the wrongdoer and regardless of whether the whistleblowers are U.S. citizens.

-NWC educates whistleblowers inside and outside the United States about the risks and rewards of doing the right thing in the face of wrongdoing.
+NWC educates whistleblowers inside and outside the U.S. about the risks and rewards of doing the right thing in the face of wrongdoing.
 Throughout this website, you will find extensive information about laws protecting whistleblowers against retaliation and providing for financial rewards.
 NWC also makes available on this website the Whistleblower’s Handbook, a detailed guide to whistleblowing authored by leading whistleblower attorney (and NWC Board Chairman) Stephen Kohn.
 Perhaps most importantly, NWC provides a confidential web portal for whistleblowers to submit basic information about the wrongdoing they have witnessed and to be connected to a qualified attorney.